8483/notes/topics/electron.md

 Some notable apps that are built with it are Atom, VS Code and Slack.

-**Try and keep in mind that Electron is simply a "manager" for a browser instance.**
+**Try and keep in mind that Electron is simply a "manager" for a browser instance.
+It's the glue between the OS and the BrowserWindow.**

 **As soon as you're working in a renderer process, you're writing standard javascript and Electron really doesn't matter any longer.**